Bifidobacteria: benefits, dosage, contraindications

 Precautions

-Breastfeeding women: use with caution
+Breastfeeding woman : use with caution

 There is not enough reliable information on the use of Bifidobacteria during breastfeeding.

-Immunodeficiency: use with caution
+Immunodeficiency : use with caution